wolfiediscord/material-awesome/README.md

 ### Original work by PapyElGringo, official development seem to have moved to [material-shell](https://github.com/PapyElGringo/material-shell)
 ### Fork from ChrisTitusTech

-Note: This fork changes some defaults, such as making the browser firefox.
+Note: This fork changes some defaults and adds some themes.

 An almost desktop environment made with [AwesomeWM](https://awesomewm.org/) following the [Material Design guidelines](https://material.io) with a performant opiniated mouse/keyboard workflow to increase daily productivity and comfort.